-In a previous post I explored how to ignore blank cells when using the QUERY function in Google Sheets, which had its own distinct way of removing blank cells from the data capture.
+In a previous post, I explored how to ignore blank cells when using the QUERY function in Google Sheets, which had its own distinct way of removing blank cells from the data capture.

 Ignore Blank Cells With Ranges

 To ignore blank cells with functions operating on a criteria_range and a corresponding criterion is to write the condition

 criteria_range as its first parameter and a corresponding criterion as its second parameter to exclude calculating the average of a range if a criteria range cell is blank, then use the condition

-If we wanted to reverse the condition, such that cells which do include blank cells are used in our calculations, then we would remove the
+If we wanted to reverse the condition, such that cells that do include blank cells are used in our calculations, then we would remove the

 Using the same formula above, if we wanted the average of values where the criterion is based on blank cells, then we would write: